amosstorkey/virgintivocec/README.md

 # virgin tivo cec

-Use your Raspberry Pi to enable CEC Control of your Virgin Tivo box (i.e. control of Virgin box via TV remote). (c) Copyright 2015 Amos Storkey, licenced under GPL2.
+Use your Raspberry Pi to enable CEC Control of your Virgin Tivo box (i.e. control of Virgin box via TV remote). (c) Copyright 2015-2020 Amos Storkey, licenced under GPL2.

+Updated to use libcec4.

 For more background see https://github.com/mkulke/cecanyway